use-ink/ink-docs/docs/intro/why-rust.md

 * Rust data structures are very compact - in many cases even more compact than in C, since the compiler reorders struct fields to make each type as small as possible.
 Size is important in the space-constrained world of blockchains.

+* Because ink! follows Rust standards, tools like rustfmt and rust-analyzer already work out of the box.